-Grujicic: It’s not a taskforce.
+Grujicic: It’s not a task force.
 It’s the Governmental Committee for Controlled Psychoactive Substances.
-We have ruled that the drugs already being produced worldwide, one of them cannabis extract, and the two synthetics, should be registered in Serbia, to find licensed distributors for these pharma companies, and to list doctors given permission to prescribe said medications to patients for certain uses, when other forms of treatment are no longer viable.
+We have ruled that the drugs already being produced worldwide, one of the cannabis extract, and the two synthetics, should be registered in Serbia, to find licensed distributors for these pharma companies, and to list doctors given permission to prescribe said medications to patients for certain uses, when other forms of treatment are no longer viable.

 VICE: So people will be able to get them only after they’ve tried all these other chemicals?

 Grujicic: That is correct.